 What Is the Stops & Iceberg On-Chart Indicator?

-- Accurate detection and tracking of iceberg and stop orders
+- Accurate detection and tracking of iceberg orders and stop orders

-- Demonstration of icebergs that are partially executed and still live
+- Display of icebergs that are partially executed and still live

 - Filters stops and icebergs by traded size

 - Instant computation and display of each update as it happens in real-time

 You can watch this video to learn more - including installation, configuration, and usage.

 The Stops & Iceberg On-Chart add-on only works with CME MBO Rithmic real-time data (in non-aggregated mode).
 The add-on is part of the MBO Bundle.

 Iceberg orders are buy or sell limit orders that have been split into smaller limit orders to hide the total order quantity.
 The term "iceberg" comes from the fact that the visible lots are just the "tip of the iceberg", given the greater number of limit orders are not visible.